 Your debt-to-income ratio - Lenders often prefer a low ratio of existing debt in comparison to your salary.

 Have your school’s tuition info handy.
 When you’re applying for a student loan, a student loan provider will often confirm the cost of attendance with a school.
 The school will also communicate any other financial aid you’ve received with the lender so they have a complete picture.

 You must be a U.S. citizen or permanent resident and be of legal age.
 In order to qualify for a private student loan, you have to be 18 years of age or older and be a U.S. citizen or permanent resident.

 Be prepared to show you’re enrolled in an eligible school.
 Many student loan providers require you to show proof that you’re a student enrolled in college before they’ll approve a loan.
 Your school also needs to be eligible for private student loans.
 If you’re unsure if your school qualifies, ask your financial aid office.

 Ask someone close to you to be a cosigner.
 If you’re a student in high school, you may not have much of a credit history or steady income.
-Your cosigner is responsible for paying back the loan if you aren’t able to.
+Your cosigner is responsible for paying back the loan if you aren’t able.
 Often cosigners are a parent or close relative.
-94% of undergraduate loans involve a cosigner.
+Ninety-four percent of undergraduate loans involve a cosigner.

 Do you meet all of the requirements above?
 Awesome, you’re ready to get started.
 But, before you apply, make sure you look for a private student loan lender with a good interest rate.
 The lower interest rate, the less you’ll pay over the long haul.